imor/mini-lsm/mini-lsm-book/src/week3-05-txn-occ.md

 | batch_size | key_len | key | ts  | value_len | value | more key-value pairs ... | checksum |
 ```

-`batch_size` is the size of the `BODY` section. `checksum` is the checksum for the `BODY` section.
+`batch_size` is the size in bytes of the BODY section. `checksum` is computed over the BODY.

-There are no test cases to verify your implementation.
-As long as you pass all existing test cases and implement the above WAL format, everything should be fine.
+There are no test cases to verify this change.
+As long as you pass existing tests and implement the WAL format above, you are good.

-You should implement `Wal::put_batch` and `MemTable::put_batch`.
-The original `put` function should treat the
-single key-value pair as a batch.
-That is to say, at this point, your `put` function should call `put_batch`.
+Implement `Wal::put_batch` and `MemTable::put_batch`.
+The original `put` should treat a single key-value pair as a batch; call `put_batch` from `put`.

-A batch should be handled in the same mem table and the same WAL, even if it exceeds the mem table size limit.
+A batch should be handled within the same memtable and the same WAL, even if it exceeds the memtable size limit.

 ## Test Your Understanding

-* With all the things we have implemented up to this point, does the system satisfy snapshot isolation?
-If not, what else do we need to do to support snapshot isolation?
-(Note: snapshot isolation is different from serializable snapshot isolation we will talk about in the next chapter)
+- With everything implemented so far, does the system satisfy snapshot isolation?
+If not, what else is needed to support snapshot isolation?
+(Note: snapshot isolation differs from serializable snapshot isolation covered in the next chapter.)
-* What if the user wants to batch import data (i.e., 1TB?)
-If they use the transaction API to do that, will you give them some advice?
-Is there any opportunity to optimize for this case?
+- What if the user wants to batch-import data (e.g., 1 TB)?
+If they use the transaction API, what advice would you give?
+Are there opportunities to optimize for this case?
-* What is optimistic concurrency control?
-What would the system be like if we implement pessimistic concurrency control instead in Mini-LSM?
+- What is optimistic concurrency control?
+What would the system look like if we implemented pessimistic concurrency control in Mini-LSM instead?
-* What happens if your system crashes and leave a corrupted WAL on the disk?
+- What happens if your system crashes and leaves a corrupted WAL on disk?
 How do you handle this situation?
-* When you commit the txn, is it necessary to put everything into the memtable in batch, or you can simply put it key by key?
+- When committing the transaction, is it necessary to insert everything into the memtable as a batch, or can you insert key-by-key?
 Why?

 ## Bonus Tasks

-* **Spill to Disk.** If the private workspace of a transaction gets too large, you may flush some of the data to the disk.
+- **Spill to Disk.** If the private workspace of a transaction gets too large, you may flush some data to disk.

 {{#include copyright.md}}